BabylonJS/Documentation/content/How_To/Post_Process/How_to_use_PostProcesses.md

 The _ratio_ is used to define the size of the postprocess (0.5 means that your postprocess will have a width = canvas.width * 0.5 and a height = canvas.height * 0.5).

 The _camera_ parameter specifies which camera to attach to.
-If creating a post process to be managed by a render pipeline this should be set to null.
+If you're creating a post process that will be managed by a render pipeline, this should be set to null.
 See [Post Process Pipeline](/divingDeeper/postProcesses/postProcessRenderPipeline)

 The _samplingMode_ can be one of the following:
 * BABYLON.Texture.NEAREST_SAMPLINGMODE
 * BABYLON.Texture.BILINEAR_SAMPLINGMODE (**default**)
 * BABYLON.Texture.TRILINEAR_SAMPLINGMODE

-Please note that postprocess with trilinear sampling will be force to have a power of two size (256, 512, 1024, etc.)
+Please note that postprocesses with trilinear sampling will be forced to have a power of two size (256, 512, 1024, etc.)

 The _engine_ parameter is the engine where you want to attach your postprocess.

-The _reusable_ paameter indicates if your postprocess can be reused multiple times on the same camera (default is false).
+The _reusable_ parameter indicates if your postprocess can be reused multiple times on the same camera (default is false).

 ## Additional parameters
-By default (and if you are not using trilinear sampling) the postprocesses used the size of the screen scaled by the ratio you provide.
+By default (and if you are not using trilinear sampling) postprocesses use the size of the screen scaled by the ratio you provide.
 But you can decide to force them to be rescaled to a power of two size in order to be more efficient.
 To enable this, just call `mypostprocess.alwaysForcePOT = true`.

 You can also control how the size is chosen by setting `mypostprocess.scaleMode` to one of these values:
-* BABYLON.Engine.SCALEMODE_FLOOR: Will fint the next lowest power of two.
+* BABYLON.Engine.SCALEMODE_FLOOR: Will find the next lowest power of two.
-* BABYLON.Engine.SCALEMODE_NEAREST: Will fint the nearest power of two.
+* BABYLON.Engine.SCALEMODE_NEAREST: Will find the nearest power of two.
-* BABYLON.Engine.SCALEMODE_CEILING: Will fint the next highest power of two.
+* BABYLON.Engine.SCALEMODE_CEILING: Will find the next highest power of two.

 You can also control if the postprocess is cleared upon rendering with `mypostprocess.autoClear = true`.
 This is the default behavior.